Jacqueline-L-Lane/Pool-Shark/How-To-Perform-Custom-Object-Detection-on-Raspberry-Pi-Using-Tensorflow.md

 c.
 Load your private key to PuTTYgen: in PuTTYgen, click Load.
 PuTTYgen will display a dialog box where you can browse around the file system and find your key file.
 Once you select the file, PuTTYgen will ask you for a passphrase (if necessary) and will then display the key details in the same way as if it had just generated the key

 d.
-Enter your GCP username (e.g. jlstaiger) (or any other account name you want to be created) to Key comment box
+Enter your GCP username (or any other account name you want to be created) to Key comment box

 e.
 Copy the contents of Public key for pasting into OpenSSH authorized_keys file On GCP Console, go to Navigation Menu -> Metadata, click on right tab at top that says SSH Keys, then click Edit, click Add Item button and paste contents of clipboard (your public key)